Last Updated on

 Benefits and Drawbacks of a Canister Filter

-The first order of business; why do you need a cylinder-shaped filter for your aquarium?
+The first order of business; why do you need a canister filter for your aquarium?
 Plus, what are the drawbacks of having one?
 Better see for yourself!

 Amongst the many advantages why people love to have such filters, below are a few key ones;